 - The proposal should consider options for preservation and treatment of the Heritage Theatre and Robson Block into an integrated development proposal.
 This evaluation of options, costing, level of effort, and impact should be completed in the initial stages to establish the baseline for the development concept.
 The proposal should make a recommendation based on the definition of preservation options, and an assessment of the value of maintaining heritage features through these options, the costs of preservation/enhancement of these options, contrasted to the opportunity cost of preservation; - Heritage retention of the Heritage Theatre and Robson Block may vary through low to high forms of retention and preservation, for example high being full restoration versus lower options to recreate façade, maintain façade, maintain internal heritage attributes, etc. The development of options and evaluation criteria will support the assessment of those options to better inform decision-making for a preferred development concept recommended by the Proponent.
-Proponents shall describe their analysis through key criteria could include (but are not limited heritage/cultural/character/image benefits. trade-offs for redevelopment possibilities/opportunity costs, costs to the project, and other identified opportunities, and constraints.
+Proponents shall describe their analysis through key criteria include evaluation that could (but are not limited trade-offs redevelopment heritage/cultural/character/image benefits. for possibilities/opportunity costs, costs to the project, and other identified opportunities, and constraints.
 This assessment will support the directions for the overall preferred concept recommended by the Proponent, which will then be carried forward to subsequent areas of study as noted in this document.
 This background analysis will provide the City with information to evaluate the preferred technical concept submitted by Proponents and provide additional information for decision-making (for example, understanding of tradeoffs between options).
-This assessment will serve for further refinements and negotiation; - Heritage Theatre and Robson Block preservation and treatment can be explored through three variations of levels of preservation (but not limited to), to support the preferred technical concept: - a) High Full heritage preservation and restoration of the Heritage Theatre and Robson Block re-imagined as a new program
+This assessment will serve for further refinements and negotiation; and,